- Established since: 1991

 Information is also available on:

-The statistics below are based on ± 500 eligible schools and an estimated 50 000 eligible students.
+The statistics are based on ± 500 eligible schools and an estimated 50 000 eligible students.

-Our poster and leaflet are sent to all secondary schools and to teachers whom we know (i.e. we have a postal address) in October each year.
+Our poster and leaflet are sent to all secondary schools and to teachers whom we know (i.e. we have a postal address) in October every year.